DealScorerDealScorer

 Licensing

-State contractor license (e.g., C-27 in CA)
+State contractor license (e.g., C-27 in California)

 Best For

-Trades-experienced buyers or strategic tuck-ins
+Trades-experienced operators or strategic add-ons

 Pool Service